Fermion Doubling in Dirac Quantum Walks: Introduction

 \section{Introduction}

 Quantum Cellular Automata (QCA) and Quantum Walks (QW) have been shown to provide a discrete spacetime model of quantum field theories, with the latter being a single particle limit of the former \cite{farrelly2020review,farrelly2014causal,brun2025quantum}.
 While these models provide an interesting avenue for quantum simulations of particle physics, they may also provide insight into physical models of reality itself \textemdash if reality is indeed discrete.

 Of particular interest are discrete models that are able to simulate free Dirac particles.
 In particular, the Dirac QW is able to simulate free Dirac particles in the continuum limit \cite{succi1993lattice,Bialynicki-Birula,TonyWalk}.
 Its `second quantised' cousin, the Dirac QCA simulates free Dirac particles at a field theoretical level \cite{d2017quantum,brun2020quantum,farrelly2014causal}.
 Recent papers have introduced interactions to the Dirac QCA to simulate other theories such as QED \cite{arrighi2020quantum,eon2023relativistic}.
+Extensions to introduce background electromagnetic and gravitational fields have also been developed \cite{bggravity,Montero16Background,arrighi2016quantumGravity,Arrighi2018quantumwalkingin}.
 Moreover, renormalisation of QCA models has also been studied, with the potential application of simulating more phenomena and reducing the complexity of existing models \cite{trezzini2025renormalisation,fermionicrenormalisation}.
+There has also been an increasing interest in experimental implementation of these models \cite{qiang2024quantum,Zhou_2021Experiment,wang2013physical,DiracExperimentHuertaAlderete2020}.

-Now, similarly to other discrete theories \cite{rothe2012lattice}, if we were to attempt scattering calculations using these models, we would be likely to run into trouble if there was any fermion doubling.
+Now, similarly to other discrete theories \cite{rothe2012lattice,wilson1974confinement,kogut1975hamiltonian,susskind1976strong,montvay1994LFT}, if we were to attempt scattering calculations using these models, we would be likely to run into trouble if there was any fermion doubling.
 By fermion doubling, we mean the presence of high momentum particles that have low energy, and behave like additional species of Dirac fermions in the continuum limit.

 If we look at the Dirac QW in 1+1-D, we do not get fermion doubling \cite{bakircioglu2025fermion}, but nevertheless, find high momentum particles that behave like additional species of Dirac particles in the continuum limit but do not have low energy.
 We call these particles pseudo-doublers as they do not have the same energy as the low-momentum particles, hence, are not doublers in a traditional sense.
 Moreover, in the 3+1-D walk, in addition to the presence of these pseudo-doublers, we also have fermion doubling in a more traditional sense.
 We argued in Ref.~\cite{Gupta2025diracvacuumin} that pseudo-doublers are likely to cause problems in interacting models by making the vacuum state highly unstable.